 Soul of Cinder

-Though Soul Stream (ソウルの奔流) is technically an accurate translation, it is inconsistent with Dark Souls 2, where the same spell’s name was instead translated to Soul Geyser.
+Though Dark Souls 3’s Soul Stream (ソウルの奔流) is technically an accurate translation, it is inconsistent with Dark Souls 2, where the same spell’s name was instead translated to Soul Geyser.
 It might have been a case of the translations being fixed, but that would contradict how Rapport and Affinity’s names remained unchanged in 3.
+The name being changed also distances it from association with 2, which might be important to fans speculating about who “the first of the scholars” is.

 In Japanese, the three kinds of physical damage are slashing/cutting (斬撃), piercing/stabbing (刺突), and blunt (打撃): In the English versions of the games, these are known as Slash, Thrust, and Strike.
-While slash is fairly obvious, and thrust is somewhat accurate, “strike” as a translation for “blunt” is quite inappropriate; while it could be a fitting translation on its own, the same cannot be said when it is being constrasted with the other two.
+While slash is fairly obvious, and thrust is somewhat accurate, “strike” as a translation for “blunt” is quite inappropriate; while it could be a fitting translation on its own in a different context (打撃 is frequently used to refer to strikes in a military, tactical context), the same cannot be said when it is being contrasted with the other two in this context.

 Royal Rat Authority